purescript-contrib/pulp/README.md

 ```sh
 $ pulp run -- file1.txt file2.txt file3.txt
 ```

-Beware, though, that these are processed as pass-through options by `pulp`, so it will first consume any options it recognises as `pulp run`'s command specific options; these will not be passed through to your application.

 If you want to run your application using something other than `node`, `pulp` lets you do that too, with the `--runtime` option.
 For instance,